andrewpat24/WebApp_Boilerplate/README.md

-# emaily
-An app from the node with react fullstack web development course from Stephen Grider
+A node with express backend and react frontend.
+Auth already implemented.